Riadabd/dump-and-import-publication-graphs/docs/dump-and-import-mandatarissen-publication-graph.md

 # Mandatarissen

-This doc assumes that `virtuoso` and `publication-triplestore` production data are loaded in your local repository docker containers.
+This document assumes that `virtuoso` and `publication-triplestore` production data are loaded in your local repository docker containers.

 With production data, it's better to add the following to your `docker-compose.override.yml` so that the databases use their production configurations: